Snapshot Datasets: Comparing "Last Two Instances" / Track Changes (Version 5.0.5)

 - Click Apply Changes to update the Results set

-Results: Only those rows where the values defined during Step 4 have been changed / new / removed since collecting the prior instance are going to be shown.
+Results: Only those rows where the values defined during Step 4 have been changed / new / removed since collecting the prior instance are shown.

 3. Applying filters to Changed, New and/or Removed rows